 When you share your process of making your projects on your blog and a link to your Etsy shop, that counts as an inbound link.
 Then, if you share it again on social media that counts as another inbound link.
 Having articles hosted on your blog and linked with your Etsy shop all count as inbound links.
 You can also get inbound links through social media shares, through guest blog posts on friends’ blogs or other blogs in your niche, and by working with influencers.

 If you have your own website, this creates the opportunity to automatically create inbound links to your Etsy shop.
 According to search engines, having more inbound links gives your webpage more credibility and makes you look more established and trustworthy within their algorithm.

 Now we’ve gone into where to place our keywords, the Etsy algorithm, everything that Etsy wants for you to get more traffic and sales.

 Inside my private membership community, I have created 2 more workshops that cover the keyword aspect of things.
 After all, we really want to be using the best keywords for your Etsy shop so you get the most results from your efforts.
 We also want to make sure that we’re using keywords that are being searched for a lot, that has low competition.
 That way, you’re not competing with everybody and finding your paying customers sooner.

 I invite you to join us today and I’ll teach you everything you need to know to do keyword research and grow your income, traffic, and sales.
-You can access all of our past workshops (which are valuable courses in themselves) attend our monthly goal-setting coaching calls, and access our 8 Step-Succes Blueprint…. all for just $35.
+You can access all of our past workshops (which are valuable courses in themselves) create a personalized action-plan for your shop, and access our 8 Step-Succes Blueprint…. all for just $35.
 Learn more by clicking here.